-- 1. In cases other than those provided for in Articles 3 and 4, jurisdiction to rule on proceedings concerning the property consequences of a registered partnership shall lie with the courts of the Member State: - (a) of the partners' common habitual residence, or failing that, - (b) of the last common habitual residence if one of them still resides there, or failing that - (c) of the defendant's habitual residence, or failing that, - (d) of registration of the partnership.
+- 1. In cases other than those provided for in Articles 3 and 4 jurisdiction to rule on proceedings in a matter of the spouses' matrimonial property regime shall lie with the courts of the Member State: - (a) of the spouses' common habitual residence, or failing that, - (b) of the last common habitual residence if one of them still resides there, or, failing that, - (c) of the defendant's habitual residence, or failing that, - (d) of the nationality of both spouses or, in the case of the United Kingdom and Ireland, of their common 'domicile'. - 2.
+Both parties may also agree that the courts of the Member State whose law they have chosen as the law applicable to their matrimonial property regime in accordance with